Know a Notable Alumnus? Nominate Now

 Seattle Mayor Norm Rice sits with Highline President Shirley Gordon before the 1990 commencement ceremony where he would receive the college’s first Distinguished Alumnus Award.
 Rice attended Highline during the 1968–69 academic year.

-Eligible nominees are former students who attended Highline five or more years ago (prior to the 2012–13 academic year) and have made a significant contribution through community service, noteworthy professional achievement and/or recognized leadership.
+Eligible nominees are former students who attended Highline five or more years ago (prior to the 2013–2014 academic year).
+The college is looking for nominees who have made a significant contribution through community service, noteworthy professional achievement and/or recognized leadership.

 Nominations may be submitted by faculty, staff, students, alumni and friends of Highline.